Big city slowly returns to bright lights after Sandy

 By Jonathan Allen

-NEW YORK Few thought it would take quite so long to fully restore the dimmed lights of the famed skyline of New York City's Financial District.
+NEW YORK, Nov 18 Few thought it would take quite so long to fully restore the dimmed lights of the famed skyline of New York City's Financial District.

 At last, however, firms displaced by the flooding and power outages brought on by Superstorm Sandy seem ready to return downtown, if a little warier of the rivers and sea that surrounds them.